sizezero/qmk_firmware/kleemann.md

 the Sea Micro.
 Changing the bootloader seemed to flash it and get it to be recognized

+There is both a kleemann layout and a test layout.
+The test layout is simpler and good at verifying PCB connection and switches.

 # Building the Original Project

 Here are the orignal steps for cloning the project: